grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 highlighted character.
 Just like the behavior of the `yb` *normal mode* command.

+For more information on marks, see the [marks](06-VimSpecificFeatures.md#marks) section in Vim Specific Features.

 ______________________________________________________________________

 | prev: [Vim Factoids][3] | [Home][0] | next: [Ex Mode][5] |